 If anyone wants to discuss player sponsorship, please send one of our registrars a confidential email to make arrangements.

-The Sherwood Park Wolverines have partnered this year with the Fort Saskatchewan Falcons to roll out a home grown Atom Program.
+The Sherwood Park Wolverines have partnered this year with the Fort Saskatchewan Falcons to roll out a home grown Atom and Novice Program.
 Our 6:6 atom program follows all the principles and systems of the Long Term Athletic Development (LTAD) initiative our district embraced a few years back.

 Our hearfelt thanks to the family of Bob Edwards, our Founder, for their ongoing commitment to sponsorship of the SCMFA.
 In 2011, the family generously entered into a ten year sponsorship commitment of our association.
 Each year, their donation goes towards registration cost relief for families that seek out our assistance.
 Many thanks to the Edwards family!